 Think of it this way…

+In many RDBMSs you have two ways to handle parallelism.
+You can partition your data in a round robin fashion, or you can partition your data against a range.
 In one use case, the client used a date range partition.
 That is that they created a partition based on the month of the data verus just storing it on a round robin fashion.

+In one you get a high degree of parallelism because you’re going against the data that’s spread across the nodes in the database.
 In the other, your data is segmented so you’re only going after a subset of your data that’s local on to a single system.

+Which is better?
 Which is more efficient?

 On May 19, 2014, at 2:00 PM, Mike Axiak <[EMAIL PROTECTED]> wrote: